noris-network/puppetlabs-docker/README.md

 Use the `detach` param to run container a container without the `-a` flag.
 This is only required on systems without `systemd`.
 This default is set in the params.pp based on the OS.
 Only override if you understand the consuquences and have a specific use case.

 To execute a command before the container stops, specify the `before_stop` parameter.

+To execute a command after the container stops, specify the `after_stop` parameter.

 Adding the container name to the `after` parameter to specify which containers start first, affects the generation of the `init.d/systemd` script.